Today’s Best Recipe is this Easy Vanilla Milkshake.

-Fun Fact: The blender was invented by Stephen J. Poplawski, the blender appeared in 1922, saving the arms of soda jerks, and changing history!
+The blender was invented by Stephen J. Poplawski in 1922, saving the arms of soda jerks, and changing history!

 Back then, they were a “sturdy, healthful eggnog type of drink with eggs and whiskey.”

-By 1900 the term milkshake referred to “wholesome drinks made with chocolate, strawberry, or vanilla syrups.” and being asked for with ice cream.
+By the early 1900s the term milkshake referred to “wholesome drinks made with chocolate, strawberry, or vanilla syrups.” and being asked for with ice cream.

 Fun Fact: New Englanders eat more ice cream–and milkshakes–than anywhere else in the United States!

-It was called, “Horlick’s Malted Milk” and became one of the most popular drinks sold in soda-fountain eateries.
+It was called “Horlick’s Malted Milk” and became one of the most popular drinks sold in soda-fountain eateries.

-Let’s face it, the vanilla milkshake is one of the most popular milkshakes in the universe.
+Let’s face it; the vanilla milkshake is one of the most popular milkshakes in the universe.

 This basic vanilla milkshake is one that we love because it’s so simple and always tastes delicious!

-You may want to customize this easy vanilla milkshake into something more fancy by adding different toppings such as berries, chocolate, candy pieces, drizzle with hot fudge or caramel.
+You may want to customize this easy vanilla milkshake into something fancier by adding different toppings such as berries, chocolate, candy pieces, drizzle with hot fudge or caramel.

 This easy vanilla milkshake is a great base for more elaborate shakes.